cviebrock/thumbnailable/README.md

 ```php
 $user->thumbnail('bodyshot', '200x100');
 ```
+Also note that `save_filename` isn't set for the "bodyshot" field, so we aren't keeping the name of the uploaded file in this case.

 And all of the global configuration values can be redefined on a model-by- model -- or even field-by-field -- case.